 One of the twelve tapes I got for a penny was Vega’s “Solitude Standing,” chosen solely because of my great and profound love of “Luka.”
 It was, I think, one of the first songs where the lyrics really, really got me.
 I’d always been a lyrics kind of girl, sitting on the floor with a notebook in my lap pressing pause on the stereo every few seconds so I could transcribe the words I’d just heard.
 But “Luka,” man, “Luka” was something else altogether.
 It was the first song I can remember falling in love with that was bigger than love or sex or weathermen.
 It was about, you know, SOMETHING and I liked that.
 And, as you can surmise, I dug the whole album, specifically the titular song.

 So when Mrs. Kugel gave us the assignment to bring a piece of music to share with the class that meant something to us.
 I chose “Solitude Standing.”
-The decision was not with great debate or angst.
+The decision was not without great debate or angst.
 The choice was fraught with danger, to bring in music that meant something to us even then felt like a very personal and revealing act, and then to have to share it in front of the class.
 I was pretty sure this would be the death of me.

 We had class, that day, in one of the empty band practice rooms.
 The acoustics were good and the room was soundproofed so we could turn up the music.
 I don’t remember what anyone brought in, except for the kid who went before me.
 I can’t remember his name, but he was a band kid.
 A trumpeter, I believe.
 Senior year was the first time I wasn’t a band kid.
 I had given up band to be editor of the high school newspaper and the yearbook.
 I was the writer kid, I guess.